MartinaP87/Hangman/README.md

 ## Bugs:
 ### First Bug
--When pressing the letters not included in the secret word, I noticed that the image of the hangman wasn't changing.
+- When pressing the letters not included in the secret word, I noticed that the image of the hangman wasn't changing.
--This was because for the images, I had used a relative file path in script.js: url(../images/img0.png)
+- This was because for the images, I had used a relative file path in script.js: url(../images/img0.png)
--Replacing it with url(assets/images/img0.png) fixed the problem
+- Replacing it with url(assets/images/img0.png) fixed the problem
 ### Second Bug
 - When writing the code for the buildHangman function, I set the variable numberOfAttempts = 0,
 - This had made the first wrong attempt to be considered as 0, making the game run 1 step longer and delaying the hangman images.
 - Setting the variable numberOfAttempts = 1, fixed the problem

 ## Deployment:
 The site was deployed to GitHub pages.
 The steps to deploy are as follows: